 There are 4 types of damage

 The least severe problem is what we call hyperpigmentation.
 When blood leaks into the skin, the iron in the hemoglobin can form a “tattoo” on the skin, turning it brown in color.
 When occurring alone, this isn’t serious, but it is unsightly, often permanent, and can be a warning that more severe skin damage might develop.
 Even if you treat your vein problem, hyperpigmentation usually does not go away.
-So you don’t want to wait too long to have it checked out.
+So, you don’t want to wait too long to have it

 A more severe kind of skin damage is called lipodermatosclerosis.
 This appears as a leathery thickening of the skin, often with skin scaling and associated hyperpigmentation.
 More than just cosmetic, this is actual skin damage and would be a good reason to seek treatment for your vein problem.